 A Level Politics

 Has there ever been a more exciting time to study politics?
-The instability caused by the Brexit vote, the election of Donald Trump as President of the USA, a bitterly divided.
+The instability caused by the Brexit vote, the Presidency of Donald Trump and the acrimonious arrival of Joe Biden into office, a bitterly divided country and political U-Turn after political U-Turn closer to home in the wake of the COVID pandemic.

-The next two years in British politics will shape the future.
-Two years ago no one would have foreseen recent events.
-Take a front row seat for the next two years!
+The next two years in British and American politics will shape the future.
+Two years ago, no one would have foreseen recent events.
+There is a great deal of uncertainty ahead and you can experience and analyse it!

 1. UK Politics